Project516/NumberGuessingGame/README.md

 #### Zip Archive

 **On Windows:**
-Run `.\gradlew build` and `package.bat` from the project root.
+Run `.\gradlew build` and `.\package.bat` from the project root.

 **On Linux/Mac:**
 Run `./package.sh` from the project root.

-This will create `archive.zip` containing the application, run scripts, and README.
+This will create `archive.zip` containing the application, run scripts, README, and LICENSE.
 The archive can be released to GitHub Releases.

 #### Debian Package